This post contains affiliate links. Please read my disclosure for more info.

-Let me just begin with saying that I haven’t been good with self-control in the past, and my metabolism hasn’t been that fast either.
+Let me just begin by saying that I haven’t been good with self-control in the past, and my metabolism has never been that fast either.

-In fact, I’d get on a diet, lose a few pounds, and as soon I ate a couple of unhealthy snacks or meals (granted it wasn’t always the serving size), I’d gain back half, if not all of the pounds I had dropped.
+I’d go on a diet, lose a few pounds, and as soon I ate a couple of unhealthy meals I’d gain back half—if not all—of the pounds I’d dropped.

 That is until I tried this method on how to lose 15 pounds in a month without exercise.
-And something unexpected happened with my metabolism, and it was a pretty great side benefit!
+And something unexpected happened with my metabolism!

 It Boosted My Metabolism Long Term